-We work with the five secondary schools in Angus to provide SQA qualifications in land-based skills to pupils aged 14-16 years who would most benefit from vocational training.
+We work with secondary schools in Angus and Dundee to provide SQA qualifications in land-based skills to pupils aged 14 and over who would most benefit from vocational training.

-Currently some 70 pupils come to Murton to learn such diverse skills as estate maintenance, animal husbandry, soft landscaping and incubation and hatchery – together with personal development skills.
+Pupils come to Murton to learn such diverse skills as estate maintenance, animal husbandry, soft landscaping and incubation and hatchery – together with personal development and employability skills.

 Where young people have left school with no positive destination we work with Skills Development Scotland and 16+ Learning Choices to provide a work experience element of the young person’s Activity Agreement.

-All of our volunteer works towards the nationally recognised Saltire Awards and gain certificates to match the number of hours they volunteer with us.
+We help young people achieve their Duke of Edinburgh Award or work towards the nationally recognised Saltire Awards.
+They can gain certificates to match the number of hours they volunteer with us.